 To learn more about what to expect on your first visit, check out the FAQ page of the American Association of Naturopathic Physicians.

 Collaboration Between NDs and Conventional MDs

 Often naturopathic doctors work in partnership with conventionally trained doctors.
 A surgeon may take the lead in a cancer patient’s treatment with the primary care being radiation therapy.
 The naturopathic doctor will provide support for natural healing and help the patient tolerate the toxic effects of the radiation.

 For a good comparison between the training of MDS, DOs and NDS check out the American Association of Naturopathic Physicians (AANP) FAQ page.

 Hippocrates, the Greek physician, first formulated the idea of the healing power of nature, and this is one of the core ideas of naturopathic medicine.

-The concepts of naturopathy arose through an eclectic group of practitioners in central Europe in the 1800s, where patients went for a “water cure” and other natural-medicine treatments.
-These practitioners emphasized preventative care and balance through healthful lifestyle habits.
+The concepts of naturopathy arose through an eclectic group of practitioners in central Europe in the 1800s, where patients went for a “water cure” and other natural medicine treatments.
+These practitioners emphasized preventative care and balance through healthy lifestyle habits.

 A German Doctor named Benedict Lust purchased the term naturopathy from John H. Scheel.
 Scheel first coined the term and began The American School of Naturopathy in 1902 in New York City.